Quark flavor equilibration of the quark-gluon plasma: Acknowledgements

 \section{Acknowledgements}

 The authors thank Pierre Moreau for his invaluable help in constructing the equation of state in partial chemical equilibrium.
 We also thank Horst Stöcker for useful discussions.
 This work was supported by the U.S. Department of Energy Grants No. DE-FG02-05ER41367 (A.G., S.A.B., and B.M.) and No. DE-SC-0024347 (J.-F.P.).
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility using NERSC award NP-ERCAP0026721.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231 us- ing NERSC Award No. NP-ERCAP0026721.